Video Production Process: Complete Guide for 2024

 Phase 4: Post-Production

-Post production is usually a mixture of problem solving and creativity, like adding motion graphics and music.
-Post production can allow you to repurpose production content to work in several ways, effectively giving you an entire campaign from just a day or two’s shooting.
+Post-production is usually a mixture of problem-solving and creativity, like adding motion graphics and music.
+Post-production can allow you to repurpose production content to work in several ways, effectively giving you an entire campaign from just a day or two of shooting.

 Phase 5: Marketing & Distribution